 For instance, handheld transceivers are considered to be very limited in their performance but there is hardly anyone who can appreciate their versatility of being used in any kind of setting.

-The radios operating on higher frequency range might appeal to the newbies but they are far from being afforded easily.
+The radios operating on a higher frequency range might appeal to the newbies but they are far from being afforded easily.

 So that brings the new Ham operators down to two main deciding factors i.e. the budget allowed and the nature of usage your transceiver will be employed for.